rogerswb/dmmparse/doc/ut70b.md

 Flags - Byte 6
 ---------------
-Byte 6 contains flags that are relevant to most modes and one specific to two different modes.
+Byte 6 contains flags that are applicable to most modes and one that is specific to two different modes.

 | Bit | Flag | Description |
 | --- | ---- | ----------- |